Best Games Like Mass Effect

 Table of ContentsShow

-First up, we have Star Wars: Knights of the Old Republic, one of BioWare’s most famous and acclaimed titles that shares many design elements with Mass Effect, mostly in the narrative department.
-Set thousands of years before the events that take place during the original Star Wars movie trilogy, BioWare had enough room to develop a different setting that didn’t have to be bound by the established movie canon.
+First up, we have Star Wars: Knights of the Old Republic, one of BioWare’s most lauded and acclaimed titles that shares many design elements with Mass Effect, mostly in the narrative department.
+Set thousands of years before the events that take place during the original Star Wars movie trilogy, BioWare had enough room to develop a unique setting that didn’t have to be bound by the established movie canon.

 Next, we have another critically acclaimed BioWare RPG that was released between Mass Effect and Mass Effect 2—Dragon Age: Origins.
-And while it takes place in a somber fantasy world rather than a sci-fi setting, it’s still a masterpiece of a game that has everything that BioWare games are known for.
+And while it takes place in a somber fantasy world rather than a sci-fi setting, it’s still a masterpiece of a game that has everything that BioWare games are famous for.

 While it’s also not an action RPG, the combat in Dragon Age: Origins is much more polished than what we’d seen in Knights of the Old Republic several years prior.
 With a four-member party and a more intricate tactics system, Origins was both more accessible for the average gamer and more appealing to hardcore RPG fans.

-Unlike the previous two games, Jade Empire is more of an action game with simplified RPG elements rather than a full-fledged RPG.
-And while the combat system definitely shows its age in 2025, it actually holds up reasonably well.
+Unlike the previous two games, Jade Empire is more of an action game with simplified RPG elements rather than a complete RPG.
+And while the combat system definitely shows its age in 2025, it actually holds up fairly well.
 Apart from that, the core narrative experience remains very similar to other BioWare games, albeit it’s a tad more linear than the likes of Mass Effect or Dragon Age: Origins.

-Sadly, though, the biggest obstacle that you’ll encounter if you were to try playing Jade Empire today doesn’t have to do with the design of the game itself.
+Sadly, though, the biggest hindrance that you’ll encounter if you were to try playing Jade Empire today doesn’t have to do with the design of the game itself.
 Rather, it’s technical issues.
 Since Jade Empire hasn’t been updated in a very long time, getting it to run on modern hardware can be quite a headache.

 This combat system was abandoned in the second game, but as with Knights of the Old Republic, The Witcher didn’t become known for its combat.
-Instead, what made this game stand out were its lavish setting and a narrative where choices actually mattered – one seemingly insignificant decision could have substantial repercussions hours later into the story, and no other game managed to pull it off quite as efficiently at the time.
+Instead, what made this game stand out were its luxurious setting and a narrative where choices actually mattered – one seemingly insignificant decision could have substantial repercussions hours later into the story, and no other game managed to pull it off quite as effectively at the time.

 Now, obviously, we can’t talk about The Witcher without mentioning its sequels.

-The franchise only got bigger with the release of The Witcher 2: Assassins of Kings, which featured a more direct combat system but stuck with most of the other design elements that made the original so remarkable.
+The franchise only got bigger with the release of The Witcher 2: Assassins of Kings, which featured a more uncomplicated combat system but stuck with most of the other design elements that made the original so remarkable.
 Then, The Witcher 3: Wild Hunt dropped in 2015, near-perfected the combat, presented a stunning open world, all the while still capitalizing on the setting’s biggest strengths.

 Overall, if you want a fantastic, immersive RPG adventure with unforgettable characters, a vibrant world to discover, and a narrative that allows players to make significant choices, the Witcher series should be your next destination.

 Speaking of classic RPGs, we can’t avoid mentioning the cult favorite that is Vampire: The Masquerade – Bloodlines.
-The game takes place in White Wolf’s World of Darkness setting, throwing the player into a bleak version of the real world where inhuman monsters rule the night.
+The game takes place in White Wolf’s World of Darkness setting, throwing the player into a somber version of the real world where inhuman monsters rule the night.

 Bloodlines plays like an action RPG, letting the player pick from several distinct vampire clans, each with their unique set of abilities that makes them better suited for combat, stealth, or social interactions.
 Sadly, the combat system feels quite awkward, especially by 2025 standards, but as with several other acclaimed RPGs we’ve already mentioned, Bloodlines isn’t known for its combat.

-It’s worth noting that Bloodlines is also a game (in)famous for its many bugs and that it took years of fan patches to make the game playable and to restore some of the content that was cut due to the rushed development process.
+It’s worth noting that Bloodlines is also a game (in)famous for its abundant bugs and that it took years of fan patches to make the game playable and to restore some of the content that was cut due to the rushed development process.
 So, if you do pick up the game at some point, be sure to play it with the unofficial patch!

 The next game on the list is a bit of an atypical one, as it’s not an RPG at all.
 Rather, FTL: Faster Than Light can best be described as a roguelike real-time strategy game with some RPG elements and procedurally generated levels.

-Here, we have something much more recent – Obsidian’s latest hit RPG, The Outer Worlds, which is a sci-fi action RPG that has a lot of similarities with Mass Effect, even at first glance.
+Here, we have something much more modern – Obsidian’s latest hit RPG, The Outer Worlds, which is a sci-fi action RPG that has a lot of similarities with Mass Effect, even at first glance.

 Overall, The Outer Worlds will perhaps feel more like a Bethesda RPG than a BioWare one in specific aspects, but considering the concept and considering Obsidian’s outstanding track record, it’s easy to see why this game has been such a hit among sci-fi RPG fans.

-Speaking of Obsidian’s outstanding track record, no list of sci-fi RPG games would be complete without Fallout: New Vegas, which is one of the best Fallout games ever made and the very best one in recent memory.
+Speaking of Obsidian’s extraordinary track record, no list of sci-fi RPG games would be complete without Fallout: New Vegas, which is one of the best Fallout games ever made and the very best one in recent memory.

 Once again, we have a game that differs from Mass Effect both in terms of gameplay mechanics and the setting – it is an action RPG primarily played in first person, and it takes place in a post-apocalyptic wasteland that used to be the United States.